-- Italy’s population is just over 61 million, over 4 million of whom live in the capital, Rome.
-The country is divided geographically and administratively into 15 regions and 5 autonomous regions.
+• Italy’s population is just over 61 million, of whom almost three million live in the capital, Rome.
+The country is divided geographically and administratively into twenty regions, of which five are autonomous.

-- Italy has the lowest birth rate in Europe, and 20 percent of the population is over 65.
+• Italy has the lowest birth rate in Europe, and twenty percent of the population is over 65.

-- There’s still a significant gender divide in Italy, with the country ranked 74th in the world in the recent gender equality survey (just behind Kazakhstan).
+• There’s still a significant gender divide in Italy, with the country ranked 69th in the world in a recent gender equality survey.
 And in the country of the pizzaiolo, it’s a shocking thing that seventy percent of men claim never to have used an oven.